Armenia–Azerbaijan relations: First Nagorno-Karabakh War

-Relations from 1994-2015
+Relations from 1994–2015

 After the war, relations between Armenia and Azerbaijan remained very tense.
 In 2008, Azerbaijani president Ilham Aliyev declared that "Nagorno Karabakh will never be independent; the position is backed by international mediators as well; Armenia has to accept the reality" and that "in 1918, Yerevan was granted to the Armenians.
 Khanate of Iravan was the Azeri territory, the Armenians were guests here."

 Citizens of Armenia, people of Armenian descent and those who have visited the disputed region are forbidden entry to Azerbaijan without prior formal authorisation.

 In 2008, in what became known as the 2008 Mardakert Skirmishes, Armenia and Azerbaijan clashed over Nagorno-Karabakh.
 The fighting between the two sides was brief, with few casualties on either side.

 June 2010 saw a brief flare-up of the conflict, resulting in the deaths of four Armenian soldiers and one Azeri soldier.
 The clash came a day after peace talks between the presidents of the two countries held in Moscow.

-On August 31, 2010, a border clash killed three Armenians and two Azeris.
+On 31 August 2010, a border clash killed three Armenians and two Azeris.
 The Armenian army claimed up to seven Azeris had been killed.
 Both sides blamed the other for the incident.

-On June 24, 2011, the two sides met in Kazan, Russia, to negotiate an end to the Nagorno-Karabakh issue, but the talks ended in failure.
-Following the breakdown of talks, the Azeri President Ilham Aliyev used the June 26 Salvation Day military parade to warn Armenia that Azerbaijan may retake Nagorno-Karabakh by force.
+On 24 June 2011, the two sides met in Kazan, Russia, to negotiate an end to the Nagorno-Karabakh issue, but the talks ended in failure.
+Following the breakdown of talks, the Azeri President Ilham Aliyev used the 26 June Salvation Day military parade to warn Armenia that Azerbaijan may retake Nagorno-Karabakh by force.
 On 5 October 2011, border clashes around Nagorno Karabakh left one Armenian soldier and two Azeris dead.
 Two Armenians were also wounded by sniper fire the same day.
 Another violent incident occurred on 5 June 2012 when, according to the Azerbaijani side, Armenian troops crossed the border and shot dead five Azerbaijani soldiers before withdrawing.
 Armenia denied the claim and accused Azerbaijan of crossing the border first.

 In October 2013, Zakir Hasanov was appointed as Azerbaijani Defence Minister despite controversy.

-From July 27 to August 8, 2014, clashes began once again between Armenian and Azerbaijani forces.
-Reported casualties of the clashes were some of the highest since the 1994 ceasefire agreement that ended the first Nagorno-Karabakh War.
+From 27 July to 8 August 2014, clashes began once again between Armenian and Azerbaijani forces.
+Reported casualties of the clashes were some of the highest since the 1994 ceasefire agreement that ended the First Nagorno-Karabakh War.